maldeondo/TravelMate/README.md

 *No public license — for academic use only.*

-*The base code provided to start the project is licensed, and its license can be found in the main pdf inside docs/*.
+*The base code provided to start the project is licensed, and its license can be found in the main PDF inside docs/*.

 ---